-Two cranes flying or walking towards each other also symbolize longevity.
+Two cranes flying or walking toward each other also symbolize longevity.

 And because the cranes fly up in the clear blue skies above the dusty earth, the cranes have largely been considered the symbols of purity and cleanliness.

-The cranes incorporated in the Chinese arts and in antique carpets were all of the great mythical significance and also quite symbol, depending on their settings.
+The cranes incorporated in the Chinese arts and in antique carpets were all of great mythical significance and also quite a symbol, depending on their settings.

 Crane In Chinese Poetry